Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 >"In modern solar manufacturing facilities, closed-loop manufacturing systems play a crucial role in minimizing water consumption and environmental impact.
 These systems implement sophisticated water recycling mechanisms that capture, treat, and reuse process water throughout the production cycle.
 Advanced filtration technologies, including reverse osmosis and deionization systems, ensure that recycled water meets stringent quality requirements for manufacturing processes.
 This approach typically reduces freshwater consumption by 70-90% compared to traditional manufacturing methods" (jack 2025).

 >"Aluminum frames, which constitute approximately 12% of a typical solar panel’s mass, are increasingly manufactured using recycled content.
-Major producers have achieved recycled content rates of 60-80% in their frame components, demonstrating the industry’s commitment to circular economy principles" (jack.
-2025.
-“How Solar Manufacturers Are Revolutionizing Clean Production Methods" (jack 2025).
+Major producers have achieved recycled content rates of 60-80% in their frame components, demonstrating the industry’s commitment to circular economy principles" (jack 2025).

 While "How Solar Manufacturers Are Revolutionizing Clean Production Methods" does not explicity state it, the manufacturing of aluminum for solar panels and other uses is a major contributor to carbon dioxide emissions, generating over one billion metric tons of CO2 annually, according to the article "Carbon emissions in metal manufacturing productivity: A global analysis of aluminium smelting" (Ahmad et al. 2025).
 Thus, incorporating increasing proportions of recycled materials into solar panels reduces the need for additional aluminum manufacturing, curbing CO2 emissions and reducing the carbon embodied in the solar panel.
 While some water and energy must be consumed to manufacture solar panels, both closed-loop manufacturing systems and variable frequency drives cut their respective footprints by at least half, which significantly increases solar panels' overall efficiency.

 Despite promising outlook for solar panels' ever-increasing productivity and efficiency, many alternative sources of energy have been touted as optimal solutions for datacenter power generation due to its lower water consumption footprint.
 One such source, geothermal energy, possesses a lower water consumption footprint  compared to fossil fuels, like solar energy (Kaczmarczyk et al. 2024).
 Additionally, it is projected to meet 100% of anticipated growth in datacenter power demands in 13 out of the 15 largest data center markets in the United States (King et al. 2025), earning it a reputation as a highly scalable electricity generation method.
 Moreover, geothermal energy has promise to be very effective for heating and cooling residential and commercial buildings in Chicago (ABC7 Chicago 2024).

 The article "The Potential for Geothermal Energy to Meet Growing Data Center Electricity Demand" further promotes geothermal energy to power data centers by discussing newer geothermal technologies of greater geographic versatility than conventional technologies.

 The article states,